Special-graphic-formats/pzp/README.md

 sudo apt install libzstd-dev
 ```

-To compile it PZP use :
+To compile PZP use :
 ```
 make
 ```